 Click Send request to submit the custom URL(s).
 The DNS CNAME records will be generated, which can take up to 15 minutes.

-Go the the DNS CNAME records section and copy the Name and Value values of both CNAMEs.
+Go to the DNS CNAME records section and copy the Name and Value values of both CNAMEs.

 Send the two CNAME records to your IT department or the party that manages the custom domain and ask them to add both records to the domain setup.
 Make sure your team is aware of the following: